 \section{Decomposition for Semidefinite Matrices}

-For positive semidefinite matrices, the Cholesky decomposition also exists with slight modification. \begin{theoremHigh}[Semidefinite Decomposition ] Every positive semidefinite matrix $\bA\in \real^{n\times n}$ can be factored as
+For positive semidefinite matrices, the Cholesky decomposition can still exist, though slight modifications are required. \begin{theoremHigh}[Semidefinite decomposition ] Every positive semidefinite matrix $\bA\in \real^{n\times n}$ can be factored as

-where $\bR \in \real^{n\times n}$ is an upper triangular matrix with possible \textbf{zero} diagonal elements. \end{theoremHigh} For such decomposition, the diagonal of $\bR$ may not display the rank of $\bA$ \citep{higham2009cholesky}.
-More generally, a rank-revealing decomposition for semidefinite decomposition is provided as follows. \begin{theoremHigh}[Semidefinite Rank-Revealing Decomposition ] Every positive semidefinite matrix $\bA\in \real^{n\times n}$ with rank $r$ can be factored as
+where $\bR \in \real^{n\times n}$ is an upper triangular matrix.
+The diagonal elements of $\bR$ may be zero, and it is important to note that the factorization is generally \textbf{not unique}. \end{theoremHigh} In such a decomposition, the diagonal elements of $\bR$ may not accurately reflect the rank of $\bA$ \citep{higham2009cholesky}. \begin{example}[\citep{higham2009cholesky}] Consider the matrix